adamdb5/jpmq/README.md

 Due to the vast number of OS / architecture combinations, pre-built JARs and shared object libraries are not distributed.
 This section will explain how to compile the libraries using CMake.

 ### Prerequisites
-- Any Java JDK (e.g. Oracle, OpenJDK)
+- Any JDK and JRE >= 1.7
-- Any C compiler (e.g. GCC, Clang)
+- Any C compiler
 - CMake >= 3.0.0
 - Make